phauer/migrate-itunes-to-rhythmbox/README.md

 - iTunes 12.5.1
 - Rhythmbox 3.3, 3.4

+Does the script work with a newer version of iTunes or Rhythmbox?
+Please let me know by opening an issue.

 ## Installation
 You need at least Python 3.5!
 Check it via `$ python3 --version`